majkinetor/au/README.md

 Quickly cpack and install the package from the current directory.

 - Push-Package (alias `pp`)
-Push the latest package using API key in the api_key file.
+Push the latest package using your API key.

 - Get-AuPackages (alias `gau`)
 Returns the list of the packages which have `update.ps1` script in its directory and which name doesn't start with '_'.